reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task2-alerts-max.png)

-1. Click on the dropdowm for the first suspicious behaviour to fully investigate the root cause for this activity.
+1. Click on the drop-down for the first suspicious behavior to fully investigate the root cause for this activity.

    ![Lab overview.](./media/lab10-task2-alerts-max01.png)

-1. You can see that this suspicious behaviour was reported when the user ran a certain command.
+1. You can see that this suspicious behavior was reported when the user ran a certain command.

    ![Lab overview.](./media/lab10-task2-alerts-max02.png)